Questfall/docs/mining/Items.md

 **Higher-tier elixirs** (C, B, A) give permanent effects.

 {% hint style="info" %}
-There are full lines of elixirs that come in all 6 tiers and others that are unique to only one or a few tiers.
-For Example, some elixirs may have only permanent effects like when consumed give an extra marketplace slot.
+There are full lines of elixirs that come in all six tiers and others that are unique to only one or a few tiers.
+For Example, elixir can have only permanent effects like giving an extra marketplace slot.
 {% endhint %}

 There are four categories of elixirs: